-At the last minute, I decided to make a half batch of the cake mix version, but in an 8 inch square (2 quart) glass dish.
+We liked the 9×13 inch pumpkin dessert so much that I wanted to try making a small batch Pumpkin Dump Cake and baking it in an 8 inch square pan.
 The results were delicious and I can see why this dessert could easily take the place of pumpkin pie.
 Here’s the small batch version for people who don’t need to feed a big group.

 - 3/4 cup evaporated milk